hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Machine learning engine (SPERO)
     - Dynamic analysis engine (Threat Grid)
     - Advanced analytics engine: identify new threats that normally can't be detected
-  - minor differences between the Private and Public cloud instance of AMP
-    - Advanced custom detections: the private cloud only supports Windows, whereas the Public cloud supports Linux, Mac, and other popular operating systems.
-    - ETHOS: This is one of the many detection engines AMP uses to continuously protect you from malware.
-ETHOS catches families of malware through use of "fuzzy hashes" as a way to counter malware evasion aided by "bit-twiddling".
-It is only available in the public cloud.
   - valid Cisco AMP file disposition: <span style="color: #bb6600;">malware</span>
   - benefit of installing Cisco AMP for Endpoints on a network: protect endpoint systems through <span style="color: #bb6600;">application control and real-time streaming</span>
   - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>